Brand building and a strategic communications strategy that has achieved measurable results.

 Many Activus group outings involve attending shopping centres and clubs.
 Infodec secured meetings with Centre Managers from Westfield, Lend Lease, Club Menai, Sharks Leagues Club and more.

-As a result of these meetings shopping centre space for the promotion of the organisation was secured, along with the offer of cross promotion.
+As a result of these meetings shopping centre spaces for the promotion of the organisation were secured, along with the offer of cross promotion.

 Infodec elevated the organisation’s profile by helping Activus to connect with relevant figures and establish a formal ambassadorship program.
 This involved researching the best fit for the organisation, and developing written communications to explain more about Activus and how the ambassadorship would work.
 It included organising and attending meetings with ambassadors and managing the ongoing relationship with the organisation.